zielinsky/zielinsky/README.md

 ### 👨🏻‍💻 About me
 🎓 Hi, I’m @zielinsky, Computer Science Student at University of Wrocław.<br/>
-🤖 I’m interested in .NET and ASP.NET .<br/>
+🤖 I’m interested in Software Development.<br/>

 ### :hammer_and_wrench: Tech Stack